Topological properties of curved spacetime extended Su-Schrieffer-Heeger model: Wave-packet vs semiclassical dynamics

 In a similar spirit to the previous calculations, we can analyze the semiclassical dynamics for the CST version of the standard SSH Hamiltonian, the limiting case of Eq.~\ref{eq:ext_CST_SSH} with $t_3=t_4=0$.
 After obtaining the recursive energy eigenvalue equations and the continuum Hamiltonian, we can obtain the semiclassical equation of motion as:

 In Figs.~ \ref{fig:sc vs num} and \ref{fig:sc vs num ratio}, the semi-classical trajectories are compared with the peak position of exact dynamics results.
-Moreover, the semiclassical result can also mimic the event horizon physics for $t_1=t_2$ and $p_0=-\pi/2$.
+Moreover, the semiclassical result can also mimic the event horizon like critical slowdown for $t_1=t_2$ and $p_0=-\pi/2$.
 With $t_1=t_2$, the Hamiltonian matrix essentially becomes identical with the CST-TB Hamiltonian \cite{morice2021synthetic}, in other words, it can also be referred to as the topological transition point of the usual SSH model.
 Semiclassical equations can similarly allow us to predict the turning point $x_{\min}$ for $p_0\neq -\pi/2$ ,

-Figure.~\ref{fig:turning point} shows how the turning point varies with different $p_0$ values at different $\sigma$.
+Fig.~\ref{fig:turning point} shows how the turning point varies with different $p_0$ values at different $\sigma$.
 The numerical and analytical turning points are extremely well lined up, solidifying the validity of semiclassical calculations.
 Moreover, the equation suggests that for $x_{\min}$ to be zero, the two hopping $t_1$ and $t_2$ must be equal, leading to a more simplified expression $x_{\min}=x_0(\cos p_0)^{\frac{1}{\sigma}}$, when $p_0=\pm\pi/2$, only then $x_{\min}$ becomes $0$.
 Hence, in the case of $t_1 \neq t_2$, the wave packet has no initial momentum $p_0$ value for which the turning point becomes $0$.
-It also validates our previous numerical finding, i.e., only when $t_1=t_2$, the model can show the synthetic horizon effect, and that too for $p_0=-\pi/2$, which also has been observed for the tight binding lattice model~\cite{morice2021synthetic, Morice_2022,li2023anderson}.
+It also validates our previous numerical finding, i.e., only when $t_1=t_2$, the model can show the horizon like critical slowdown, and that too for $p_0=-\pi/2$, which also has been observed for the tight binding lattice model~\cite{morice2021synthetic, morice_2022}.